anon123319/HMCTS_test/Readme.md

 To run the application:

-1. Please ensure you are using at least Node version 18.x.y
+1. Please ensure you are using Node version 18.x.y
 2. Run `npm install` if you haven't done so yet.
 3. Run the command `npm run dev` to run it in dev mode or run the command `npm start` to run it in production mode.
 Make sure to run the command in the root of this project.